 We are currently considered a "smaller reporting company" for purposes of the SEC's executive compensation disclosure rules.
 In accordance with such rules, we have opted to comply with the scaled executive compensation disclosure rules applicable to smaller reporting companies due to the significant burden and expense that would be imposed on us by the new pay-versus-performance disclosure requirements applicable to regular filing companies under Item 402 of Regulation S-K. As a result, we have provided more limited narrative and tabular disclosures regarding executive compensation.
-Further, our reporting obligations generally extend only to the individuals who served as our principal executive officer during 2022, our next two most highly compensated executive officers but for the fact that the individual was not serving as an executive officer as of December 31, 2022 (such individuals, our "named executive officers").
+Further, our reporting obligations generally extend only to the individuals who served as our principal executive officer during 2022, our next two most highly compensated executive officers who were serving as of December 31, 2022, and up to two additional individuals each of whom would have been one of our two most highly compensated executive officers but for the fact that the individual was not serving as an executive officer as of December 31, 2022 (such individuals, our "named executive officers").
 In accordance with the foregoing, the following individuals are our named executive officers for 2022:

-- Jon Carpenter, our Chief Executive Officer (from July 6, 2022) and previously our Chief Financial Officer; - Bill Livek, our former Chief Executive Officer (until July 6, 2022); - Mary Margaret Curry, our Chief Financial Officer (from July 6, 2022) and previously our Chief Accounting Officer; and - Greg Dale, our Chief Operating Officer (from August 23, 2022) and previously our General Manager, Digital.
+- Jon Carpenter, our Chief Executive Officer (from July 6, 2022) and previously our Chief Financial Officer; - Bill Livek, our former Chief Executive Officer (until July 6, 2022); - · Mary Margaret Curry, our Chief Financial Officer (from July 6, 2022) and previously our Chief Accounting Officer; and - Greg Dale, our Chief Operating Officer (from August 23, 2022) and previously our General Manager, Digital.